pts/movemetafs/README.txt

    http://freshmeat.net/projects/movemetafs/
 2. Install the requirements (see above).
 3. Mount your carrier filesystem on which you want to have metadata on.
-4. Copy the mmfs_fuse.pl executable to your path.
+4. (Copy the mmfs_fuse.pl executable to your $PATH.)
+5. Modify your database password in both movemetafs.conf and recreate.sql.
+6. Modify the MySQL database connect string (db.dsn) for your mySQL setup in movemetafs.conf.
-5. Create the MySQL database (with recreate.sql).
+7. Create the MySQL database (with `mysql <recreate.sql').
-6. Start mmfs_fuse.pl with the appropriate arguments, which will mount your filesystem with a new mount point.
+8. Start mmfs_fuse.pl with the appropriate arguments, which will mount your filesystem with a new mount point.
+The config file (movemetafs.conf) is looked for in the current directory.

 Basic concepts: carrier and meta filesystems etc.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~